pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32446E_EVAL/Examples/DAC/DAC_SignalsGeneration/readme.txt

 @par Example Description

-This example provides a short description of how to use the DAC peripheral to generate several signals using DMA controller.
+This example provides a description of how to use the DAC peripheral to generate several signals using DMA controller.

 For each press on User push-button, a signal has been selected and can be monitored on
 the DAC channel one: